• Skip to main content

 Thyroid function was also impacted by fluoride.
 Children in communities with high fluoride intake had a significant decrease in thyroid-stimulating hormone (TSH).
 Additionally, parathyroid hormone levels were found to be significantly higher in affected children.

-And in one of the most recent studies on fluoride and human thyroid hormones that was recently conducted in Iran, a group of people consuming fluoridated water were studied to see how fluoride impacted their thyroid hormone levels.
+And in a study on fluoride and human thyroid hormones that was recently conducted in Iran, a group of people consuming fluoridated water was studied to see how fluoride impacted their thyroid hormone levels.
 The major finding of this study is that TSH (thyroid stimulating hormone) values were higher in people who had higher fluoride concentrations in their drinking water.
+[26]

 The Root Cause Rebels among us know that if you remove the trigger, you will see improvement in thyroid symptoms.
 Many of my clients have reported improvement in thyroid symptoms and thyroid function tests simply by removing fluoride from their daily intake.